 How We Work: Communities Lead the Way

 We begin by organizing a wide variety of community voices: residents, local businesses, community organizations, elected officials, city staff, technical specialists, and funders.
-They work together to imagine and build small pilot projects.
-These projects provide community benefits like neighborhood beautification and the creation of parks and green spaces.
+They work together identify the most pressing issues facing their community and how they can work together to implement solutions.

-We also work with local governments to create cost-effective policies for building green infrastructure and guiding development.
+We work with local governments to create cost-effective policies and practices to implement these plans.